shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

+- Fix addition of channel to requester's channel list when join request accepted by channel owner.
+- All Users & All Channels list must fetch list on click of button and not depend on props
 - User Profiles with editable about section.
 - Styling for Notifications.
 - Notifications should appear in Latest Notifications first order.